18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 A Hoi An food tour by night offers an immersive food adventure and a treat for the taste buds.

-If you’re interested in learning how to make traditional Central Vietnamese dishes, take a fun Hoi An cooking class.
+If you want to learn how to make traditional Central Vietnamese dishes, take a fun Hoi An cooking class.

 RELATED: Guide to The Best Food and Authentic Restaurants in Hoi An